 (vii) Conduct any other business placed on the agenda before the commencement of the meeting.

-(f) A Special General Meeting shall be called by the Executive Officer and held within one month of receipt of a directive from the Executive or a written request from 25 financial Members or 5% of all the financial Members of the Association, whichever shall be the greater specifying the business to be conducted at the meeting.
+(f) A Special General Meeting shall be called by the Secretariat and held within one month of receipt of a directive from the Executive or a written request from 20 financial Members or 5% of all the financial Members of the Association, whichever shall be the greater specifying the business to be conducted at the meeting.

-(g) Written notice at which a special resolution is to be proposed shall be given at least 21 days prior to the date of the Special General Meeting and shall be distributed to all Association Members, displayed at the premises occupied by the Association and otherwise publicised as appropriate.
+(g) Written notice at which a special resolution is to be proposed shall be given at least 21 days prior to the date of the Special General Meeting and shall be distributed to all Association Members and otherwise publicised as appropriate.

-(h) A quorum at any Annual General Meeting or Special General Meeting shall be 25 financial Members or 25% of the total financial membership of the Association, whichever shall be the less.
+(h) A quorum at any Annual General Meeting or Special General Meeting shall be 20 financial Members.

 (I) No business shall be transacted at any meeting of the Association unless a quorum is present at the time the meeting proceeds with the proposed business and quorum shall be present from the beginning to the end of any meeting.